homm/uu2nano/README.md

 assert uu == nanoid_to_uuid(nano)
 ```

-If you receive UUIDs from an untrusted place, there is a chance that eventually
+If you receive not compliant UUIDs from third parties, there is a chance that eventually
 two reserved fixed bits could be wrong.
 In this case `uuid_to_nanoid` will fail:

 ```python